Graduate School in the U.S.

 Timeline available in fall of 2019.

 The Beinecke Scholarship provides funding ($30,000 for graduate school, $4,000 immediately) for exceptional juniors pursuing graduate school in the arts, humanities, or social sciences.
-If eligible, please fill out this interest form.
+Eligibility is limited to juniors who are U.S. citizens who have a demonstrated history of receiving financial need during their undergraduate years.
+Applicants should apply in fall of junior year.
+Requires university nomination.
+For next steps, please submit the CUSE Pre-Application for Post-Graduate Fellowships.

 For seniors and alumni in the Humanities who plan to enter a PhD, MFA, DMA, or ThD program at a North American institution and who intend to pursue a teaching career in the Humanities or Arts at a church-affiliated institution.
 Please see here for information on eligibility.